MELD Calculator (Model for End-Stage Liver Disease)

 If you want to calculate your MELD score, you will need to know some of your blood test results.
 Make sure that the results are recent.

 - Creatinine — First of all, you need to know your creatinine level in mg/dL.
 This is an indicator of kidney malfunction and is also required by our GFR calculator.
-Normal levels of creatinine in blood are approximately 0.6 to 1.2 mg/dL in adult males and 0.5 to 1.1 mg/dL in adult females.
+Normal creatinine levels in blood are approximately 0.6 to 1.2 mg/dL in adult males and 0.5 to 1.1 mg/dL in adult females.
 If you underwent dialysis twice during the last week, or 24 hours of CVVHD, you should set this value to 4 mg/dL.

 - Bilirubin — It is a yellow pigment that is in everyone’s blood and stool.
 Normal values of total bilirubin are from 0.3 to 1.0 mg/dL.